Hey Mates how are you all? I hope you are all doing well. So friends today’s topic is How To Become An Article Writer-Learn Article Writing Tips?

 - Any exhibits such as statistics or transcripts must place within the appendix.

-- Figures that are relevant to the article place alongside the corresponding text if space permits on the page.
+- Figures that are relevant to the article are placed alongside the corresponding text if space permits on the page.

 - Remarks to figures normally place in brackets, e.g. (See Example 1), this is because pictures are considered of secondary importance.